kailash-manasarovar/statement/docs/timeline/2022/june.md

 !!! tip "Gloria the receptionist"
     - Gloria was instrumental in tormenting me throughout and absolutely delighted at some of the nastier things I experienced.
     - She was fully involved too.
 She was always reading some "significant" book, or left something "significant" open, or on her desk, for me to see whenever I picked up a piano room key or brought it back after practicing.
-    - It's very curious to note she is (at the time of writing) listed as the representative of highly sensitive people on the conservatory website at the current time: *Representante del PAS*: https://portal.edu.gva.es/conservatoriDénia/es/centro/organigrama/
+    - It's very curious to note she is (at the time of writing) listed as the representative of highly sensitive people on the conservatory website: *Representante del PAS*: https://portal.edu.gva.es/conservatoriDénia/es/centro/organigrama/

     ![Gloria representing highly sensitive people](../../content/images/represent-pas.png)